 For the kiddos there’s also character breakfasts and various shows that go on during the dinners and honestly having them happy meant that we could relax and enjoy ourselves as well.

 The entertainment onboard the Disney Magic was the definite highlight (along with the kids club and waterslides) for the kids.
 Every night there is a show to enjoy.
-We enjoyed “Tangled, The Musical”, Twice Charmed (a Cinderella re-telling) and Dreams (a show that had short vignettes of all of the Disney animated classics).
-There was also a movie theatre where the kids watched Finding Dory (twice) and where we got to see Pete’s Dragon the day that it came out.
+We enjoyed “Tangled, The Musical”, Twice Charmed (a Cinderella re-telling), and Dreams (a show that had short vignettes of all of the Disney animated classics).
+There was also a movie theatre where the kids watched Finding Dory (twice) and where we got to see Pete’s Dragon on the day that it came out.
+I have a feeling that when we get back home the kids will want to keep watching Disney films to relive that excitement, so I’ll have to check out the best vpn for streaming to find as many movies as possible for them to watch online.

 There are also themed days and deck parties which the kids loved.
 One evening was dedicated to Frozen with the entire boat decorated accordingly, and then there was the Pirate’s evening which was complete with a fireworks display.